timschoof/VCV/README.md

 with sampling rates of 22050 and 44100 Hz respectively) and a multi-talker babble (IHRBabble.wav).

-You can run the VCV in noise test either at a fixed signal-to-noise ratio (SNR) or adaptively (tracking the speech reception threshold (SRT) at 50% correct).
+You can run the VCV in noise test either at a fixed signal-to-noise ratio (SNR) or adaptively (tracking the speech reception threshold (SRT) at 50% or 71% correct).
 VCVs can also be tested in quiet, by testing at a fixed SNR of 999 dB.

 In addition, you can make adjustments for individual consonants in terms of the SNR.
 Some consonants